 British Politics Pages - as well as having useful information about politics in the UK, the site also has a list of some political consultants and lobbyists who can act on behalf of businesses and organisations.

-Holyrood Communications - the site includes news by political category (eg education, environment, equality), online magazine, a political guide and news from Holyrood's committees.
+Holyrood Communications - the site includes news by political category (eg education, environment, equality), an online magazine, a political guide and news from Holyrood's committees.
 There is also a searchable database of jobs in policy, communication and public affairs.